hzj010427/RISC-V_Single_Cycle_Processor/README.md

 # RISC-V_Single_Cycle_Processor
-This is a project of digital logic course of UCI EE department
+This is a verilog project of digital logic course of UCI EE department